Brooklyn Bridge Park: Pier 6

 In mid-2010, Pier 6, located at the intersection of Furman Street and Atlantic Avenue (at the site of South Ferry), was the second section of parkland to open.
 Pier 6 has a diverse array of amenities, including sand volleyball courts, concessionaires, a dog run, and plantings.
 The pier contains four themed playgrounds: Swing Valley, Slide Mountain, Sandbox Village, and Water Lab, which collectively span 1.6 acre.
 Pier 6's flora is mostly composed of native plantings, which include a marsh garden as well as a 15000 ft2 lawn.

-The Pier 6's landscape occupies the outer two-thirds of the pier.
+Pier 6's landscape occupies the outer two-thirds of the pier.
 Designed by Michael Van Valkenburgh Associates, it includes large lawns for events and programs and planted areas to complement the play areas on Piers 5 and 6.
 There is a shaded area for visitors.
 The landscaped area of Pier 6 opened in late 2015.
 The plan originally included a viewing platform at the northwest corner, designed by Bjarke Ingels Group.
 However, when the landscaped area opened, the proposed viewing platform had not yet been constructed because of a lack of funding.
 Several historic boats have been moored temporarily near Pier 6, but as of February 2020, the Brooklyn Bridge Park Corporation was seeking a boat for permanent display.
+New York Road Runners hosts a weekly 3.10 mi Open Run at Pier 6.

 At the eastern edge of Pier 6, there are three developments.
 The Landing, a 15-story affordable housing and market-rate apartment building with 140 units, and Quay Tower, a 28-story condo building with 126 units, both opened in 2018.
 One Brooklyn Bridge Park, a converted warehouse, is also located on Pier 6; it was completed in 2007 and contains 449 units.

 Pier 6 has been positively regarded for the most part.
 However, there have been some complaints about the pier entrance's proximity to the BQE ramps, which have been described as a safety concern.
 In addition, in the park's early years, several groups unsuccessfully sued to prevent the development of the residential developments at Pier 6.
 Residents filed a lawsuit in August 2014 to try to stop these developments from being built, but a legal settlement in May 2015 allowed these towers to be built, with height restrictions.